userthx1138/intune-for-apple-devices/docs/Intune-for-Apple-Devices.md

 Click on **Download your public key**

-To access Apple Business Manager open a new browser window or tab and navigate to [https://business.apple.com](https://business.apple.com) and log in with a Managed Apple ID that has the role of _Administrator_ or _Device Enrolment Manager_
+To access Apple Business Manager open a new browser window or tab and navigate to [https://business.apple.com](https://business.apple.com) and log in with a Managed Apple Account that has the role of _Administrator_ or _Device Enrolment Manager_

 Click your name at the bottom of the left sidebar, and click **Preferences**